onera/Cassiopee/Intersector/doc/source/Intersector.rst

     *Tips and Notes:*

-    * See :any:`computeAspectRatio` to get the definition of the computed aspect ratio.
+    * See :any:`computeGrowthRatio` to get the definition of the computed aspect ratio.

     *Example of use:*